Harry-OBrien/createc_challenge/README.md

 # Battery Status Package
 ### Author: Harry O'Brien
 ### Created: 2022-09-01
+### Using: ROS 2 Noetic

 ## Description
 Publishes battery information from the laptop to the BatteryStatus topic.
+All of the information published is mock data and not actually read from the system.
+For a robot where accesing low-level information like this would (should) be intuitive and then easy enough to publish to the system to be read via Serial or over CAN etc.

+Information on the data provided by BatteryState can be found [here](http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/BatteryState.html).

+## Deps
+Assumes Python 3
+requires the python package 'power':
+    `pip install power`

 ## Build
 - `catkin_make`